Couples who take my online lessons often ask for a pregnancy meditation script to help with fertility.

 You don’t always need to use a meditation script for fertility.
 Music can help too.

 Music exposure helps when trying to conceive (TTC) and during the baby’s development.
-Research from Ravindra Arya et. al. published in the International Journal of Pediatrics shows that babies born to mothers exposed to music during pregnancy had better habituation, orientation, range of state, regulation of state, and autonomic stability.
+Indeed, research from Ravindra Arya et. al. published in the International Journal of Pediatrics shows that babies born to mothers exposed to music during pregnancy had better habituation, orientation, range of state, regulation of state, and autonomic stability.

 The absolute best way to use meditation for fertility and pregnancy is to learn meditation properly.
 That’s why I recommend booking an online meditation lesson with me.
 Using meditation for pregnancy requires proper practice.